oracle-livelabs/goldengate/mysql-ggs/create/create.md

 ## Task 5: Assign connections to deployments

-After your deployments and connections become active, you can assign the connections to the appropriate deployments.
+After your deployments and connections are active, you can assign the connections to the appropriate deployments.

 1. In the GoldenGate menu, click **Deployments**.